avi202020/microservices-demo/README.md

 ## Demo1: CI/CD with scanning:
 1. Show the GCP console with the newly created cluster
 2. Go to the `Applications` tab and talk about how to deploy the Sysdig agent directly from there.
 Also talk about eBPF and how it is used to deploy for COS.
 3. Mention the different ways to deploy our agent: As an application, operator, helm charts, and kubectl commands.
-We eployed this ahead of time using kubectl commands.
+We deployed this ahead of time using kubectl commands.
 4. Show the hipster app by going to the `Services` tab and clicking on the loadbalancer IP of the frontend service.
 5. Go to the powerpoint and explain the workflow of the CI/CD pipeline.
 Also explain the 4 bulletpoints in the powerpoint slide that cover the next two points below.
 6. The Jenkins pipeline is built only for the frontend microservice.
 So you can go to `src/frontend` and make changes there.